ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 ==========
 FOR FULYA

 initial.conv.sh
 ---------------

-We use the standard N-body units `(He ́non 1971a) <https://link.springer.com/article/10.1007/BF00649159>`_ in our all numerical calculations: we set the gravitational constant :math:`{G=1}`, the initial total mas :math:`{M=1}`, and the initial total energy :math:`{E_0=-1/4}`.
+CMC uses the standard N-body units `(He ́non 1971a) <https://link.springer.com/article/10.1007/BF00649159>`_ in all numerical calculations: the gravitational constant :math:`{G=1}`, the initial total mas :math:`{M=1}`, and the initial total energy :math:`{E_0=-1/4}`.
 The conversion from code units to physical units for time is done by calculating the initial half-mass relaxation time in years.
-The file initial.conv.sh contains all conversion factors used to convert from code to physical units.
+The ``file initial.conv.sh`` contains all conversion factors used to convert from code to physical units.
 For example, to convert from code units of time to Myr, multiply by the factor timeunitsmyr, and so on.

 One can read the `initial.conv.sh` file, store the physical units and then call them as::